 Canto digital asset management (DAM) is first up on the list because of it’s wide-ranging security features.
 These include exclusive admin privileges, file encryption and use of AWS.
 Users who upload files with Canto are reassured by the secure data servers it uses.
 All file access attempts are monitored and involve multiple levels of entry security.

-The reason Canto excels at security over its competitors is because it’s a comprehensive business system.
+The reason Canto excels at security over its competitors is that it’s a comprehensive business system.
 This means it understands its users have sensitive company data they need to store and share.
 Therefore, Canto went the extra mile with all things security.
 It continues to be their highest priority first and foremost.
 Confidently use Canto when security is of utmost importance to you.

 pCloud is a creative option for file storage, bringing out-of-the-box security measures that a lot of users will love.
 The most notable of these features is the ability to control encryption and how far it extends.
 If, for example, a user had a file they wanted everyone to see without any access restriction, it wouldn’t be automatically encrypted.
 If there is a sensitive file, the user can choose to encrypt it.
 This makes things easier for users working with a lot of public files.